bajzc/bajzc.github.io/posts/cachestat-in-kernel-65-rc1/index.rst

 	Linux gentoo 6.5.0-rc1

-If you want to try those demos below, you NEED to know：
+If you want to try those demos below, you need to know：

 1. generate random files for test
 	.. code-block:: bash